Here's a checklist of all the Hallmark original romance movies from 2015 along with my comments on those I've seen.

 ✓ A Dogwalker's Christmas Tale (Lexi Giovagnoli, Jonathan Bennett, and Jonathan Bennett's teeth • November 10, 2015

 When you're retelling the same old story, you need leading characters who can make it feel fresh and new.
-Annoying as hell Lexi Giovagnoli and Jonathan Bennett with his obscenely white teeth are not those leads.
+Annoying as hell Lexi Giovagnoli and Jonathan Bennett (who's usually really good) with his obscenely white teeth are not those leads.
 Woman takes a job dog-walking when she needs money for Christmas, meets a guy, falls in love, and must help him SAVE THE DOG PARK from her evil boss.
 Or something like that.
 To tell you the truth, I was bored and falling asleep most of the time.

 ✓ BAD Merry Kissmas (Karissa Lee Staples and Brant Daugherty • December 5, 2015